lazzerex/lazzerex-blog/README.md

   <img src="https://img.shields.io/badge/Rendering-Static%20Site-1f6feb?style=flat"/>
 </p>

 This repository powers my personal blog and publishing platform.
+Built with Astro and Notion CMS.

 I am a university student writing about technology, systems, science, music, and gaming.
 The personal part is simple: this is where I publish my learning journey.